Harry Ruby: Biography

 Ruby was born in New York City in 1895.
 After failing at his early ambition to become a professional baseball player, he toured the vaudeville circuit as a pianist with the Bootblack Trio and the Messenger Boys Trio.

 In his early career he worked as a pianist and song plugger for the Gus Edwards and Harry Von Tilzer publishing firms (one of his co-workers at Edwards' place was the young Walter Winchell, who was also a song plugger).
 Ruby also played in vaudeville acts, nickelodeons and cafes throughout New York.

 From 1917-1920, Ruby collaborated with songwriters Edgar Leslie, Sam Lewis, Joe Young and George Jessel on the hit songs “What’ll We Do Saturday Night When the Town Goes Dry”, “When Those Sweet Hawaiian Babies Roll Their Eyes”, “Come on Papa”, “Daddy Long Legs” and “And He’d Say Oo-La-La Wee Wee.”

 Ruby found his most sustained success as a composer after meeting the man who would become his longtime partner, lyricist Bert Kalmar.
 Kalmar and Ruby were a successful songwriting team for nearly three decades until Kalmar's death in 1947, a partnership portrayed in the 1950 MGM musical Three Little Words, starring Fred Astaire as Kalmar and Red Skelton as Ruby.

-A good friend of Groucho Marx, Ruby appeared several times on his television program, You Bet Your Life.
-In his 1972 concert at Carnegie Hall, Marx gave the following introduction before performing a song of Ruby's: "I have a friend in Hollywood ...
+Ruby was a close friend of the Marx Brothers, especially Groucho and he made several appearances on Groucho's television program, You Bet Your Life.
+In his 1972 concert at Carnegie Hall, Marx gave the following introduction before performing one of a few songs by Ruby: "I have a friend in Hollywood ...
 I think I do, I'm not so sure. [laughter] His name is Harry Ruby [applause] and he wrote a lot of songs that I've sung over the years ..."